• Skip to primary navigation

 Ingredients

-• ½ cup jasmine rice or white long grain rice
+• ยฝ cup jasmine rice or white long-grain rice (not basmati)

-• 3.5 oz chicken breast or boneless chicken thighs
+• 3.5 oz chicken breast or skinless-boneless chicken thighs

 • 5 cups water cold